LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/Lex.md

 ### Functions of the Bot Connector

-The Bot Connector Manager provides the basic functionality to send/receive messages between LiveEngage and Amazon Lex.
+The Bot Connector provides the basic functionality to send/receive messages between LiveEngage and Amazon Lex.

-The integration between the Bot Connector Manager and Amazon Lex also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
+The integration between the Bot Connector and Amazon Lex also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
 Additionally, it also provides the ability to transfer the conversation to a specific skill, using the actions functionality.

 **NOTE**: At this time Lex response cards & audio messages are not supported.